PSYCHICS AND MEDIUMS

 The truth requires evidence.
-In the paranormal, that evidence is “The Big 5,” which is present in all hauntings; but what evidence do we have on psychics and mediums?
+In the paranormal, that evidence is “The Big 5,” which is all that we can prove, and also happens to be present in every haunting; but what evidence do we have on psychics and mediums?

 One is their track record.
 We are going to look at that in a minute, but then we have their own testimony.
 So what makes them an expert in spiritual matters?
 What is the source of their ability?
 Where is their diploma from, and exactly where do they get their information?
 Do they have any evidence to back up their beliefs and what they say?

 The first thing psychics will say is that there are many different types.

 Clairvoyant (seeing) They “see” flashes or visions of things.

 Clairaudience (hearing) Messages are transmitted directly into their mind.